jfparadis/requirejs-tpl/README.md

 - message.html

 Go to http://localhost:9000/example-build.
-Your browser should load
+Your browser should load:

 - index.html